Join me!

 This gorgeous bleached pinecone wreath has rustic charm with a contemporary twist.
 There is nothing like natural decor to bring the beauty of the outdoors in, but it can be hard to come up with creative ways to display the same natural elements year after year.
 That’s why I love the look of bleached pinecones, which are simultaneously classic and modern.
 With just a few easy steps, you can create your own bleached pinecone wreath to enjoy throughout the colder seasons.

 Bleached pinecones are all the rage!
 While pinecones have always been a staple of autumn and winter décor, bleaching them gives them a softer, brighter, more contemporary look than untreated pinecones.
-The light color also creates a contrast and makes the interesting shapes of the cones really stand out.
+The light colour also creates a contrast and makes the interesting shapes of the cones really stand out.

 This wreath is the perfect way to adorn your entrance this fall and winter.
-It has a rustic farmhouse look, but the surprising white color of the pinecones gives it a modern, minimalist feel.
+It has a rustic farmhouse look, but the surprising white colour of the pinecones gives it a modern, minimalist feel.
 And the best part?
 It is super easy to make!

 Bleached Pine Cone Wreath